At-EC/At-RTOS/README.md

 │   ├── port_iar.s
 │   └── CMakeLists.txt
 ├── include
-│   ├── kernal
+│   ├── kernel
 │   │   ├── at_rtos.h
 │   │   └── *.h
 │   ├── arch.h
 │   ├── port.h
 │   ├── clock_tick.h
 │   └── CMakeLists.txt
-├── kernal
+├── kernel
-│   ├── kernal.c
+│   ├── kernel.c
 │   ├── *.c
 │   └── CMakeLists.txt
 ├── build_version.h
 └── CMakeLists.txt
 ```

-- **arch :** This folder provided the chip core architectures resource to support At-RTOS kernal feature.
+- **arch :** This folder provided the chip core architectures resource to support At-RTOS kernel feature.
-- **clock :** It was implemented for At-RTOS kernal system tick to support system timers.
+- **clock :** It was implemented for At-RTOS kernel system tick to support system timers.
 - **port :** It's used to support different compiler such as KEIL, IAR and GCC.
-- **include :** It used to contain the At-RTOS kernal header files, Moreover it contained the portable arch, clock and port header files.
+- **include :** It used to contain the At-RTOS kernel header files, Moreover it contained the portable arch, clock and port header files.
-- **kernal :** This folder was implemented for the At-RTOS kernal files.
+- **kernel :** This folder was implemented for the At-RTOS kernel files.

 ## Invoked resources

 At-RTOS was designed specifically to take advantage of the powerful hardware features introduced with the ARM Cortex M architecture.
-The following HW resources were used in the At-RTOS kernal.
+The following HW resources were used in the At-RTOS kernel.

 - Nested Vectored Interrupt Controller (NVIC)
 - Service Call (SVC instruction)